-Have you ever seen pictures of Marrakesh and immediately thought of crowds and chaos?
+Have you ever seen pictures of Marrakech and immediately thought of crowds and chaos?
 Fun chaos of course, the sort of chaos that probably leads to an amazing experience but not something you’d want to attempt with children?
-If so, carry on reading because we completely recommend Marrakesh as a place to travel with the little ones.
+If so, carry on reading because we totally recommend Marrakech with young kids.
 Of course, there are crazy moments but that’s what makes it so exciting.
 And the kids will love it: a natural, exotic mix of adventure, intrigue and wonderment which will stay with them (and you) for a long time.
-So here is our one day Marrakesh itinerary with young kids – jump in and seize the day…
+So here is our one day Marrakech itinerary with young kids – jump in and seize the day…

 07:00 – 08:00 : Breakfast